eclipse-hono/hono/site/documentation/content/admin-guide/file-based-device-registry-config.md

 The registry will fail to start if none of the ports is configured properly.

-The following sections apply to configuring both, the AMQP endpoint as well as the HTTP endpoint.
+The following sections apply to configuring both the AMQP and the HTTP endpoint.
 The environment variables to use for configuring the HTTP endpoint are the same as the ones for the AMQP endpoint, substituting `_AMQP_` with `_HTTP_`, e.g. `HONO_REGISTRY_HTTP_KEY_PATH` instead of `HONO_REGISTRY_AMQP_KEY_PATH`.